mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 and occupying the rear and 'side-forward' locations and the three arms occupying the forward and 'side-rear' locations.

-Sensory organs are located in the head, which is set upon a trunk- like neck.
+Sensory organs are located in the head, which is set upon a trunk-like neck.
 Two stalked eyes provide binocular vision, centered on blue wavelength light and ranging far into the ultraviolet.
 Nenlat eyestalks are broad at the base and double as ears, which evolved to hear in thin atmospheres and are especially sensitive in a standard atmosphere.